Szeccsa/jquery-include-html/readme.md

 ## Live demo

 Check out the repository or the source code in dev tools of my personal website where I use this technology to test, debug and update if needed.
+(I'm also a consumer ofthis product.)

 <a href="https://szeccsa.github.io/" target="blank">Click here to visit my website</a>